 This small town has been given the orange flag award by the Italian Touring Club.
 It’s a beautiful example of a relaxing spot to kick back for a couple of days.
 There’s a ridge in the city on a tufa giving access to a panoramic view of the surroundings.
-The area is known for producing products of great quality that are exported all over the world and even throughout Italy.
+As well as the area is famous for producing products of great quality.
+Which exports all over the world and even throughout Italy.
 Falanghina, a DOC designated wine, and Annurca, a high quality oil, are just a couple of examples.
 Many buildings in the city are well worth visiting.
 The Cathedral of the Assumption is particularly lovely, completed in 970 AD.
 The frescos of the Ducal Castle are also magnificent and the castle was built by the Longobards.

 MATERA – BASILICATA

 In 2019, Matera was named the European Capital of Culture.
 It is also named the city of the stones, for its rock carved historical center.
 This is located next to a massive gorge, cut deep into the rock dividing the territory.
 The historical area is the main area that people come to visit in the city., called the Sassi, and home to the Sasso Barisano which is the heart of the old city area.
-The second area looks as a makeshift amphitheater with cave home carved into the rock, called Sasso Cavesoso.
+Also the second area looks as a makeshift amphitheater with cave home carved into the rock, called Sasso Cavesoso.
 This city is protected by UNESCO and is home to many famous churches, such as San Pietro Barisano.
 It’s the biggest church made of rock in the city and has been recently restored to its former glory.

 ALTAMURA – APULIA